-The Trust was established on 1 May 2014 as a vehicle to implement the new share scheme and to facilitate the vesting of the shares.
-The Trust will buy shares every year to facilitate the scheme.
+The Trust was established on 1 May 2014 as a vehicle to implement the new share scheme and facilitate vesting of the shares.
+The trust will buy shares every year to facilitate the scheme.
 In terms of IFRS10 - Consolidated Financial Statements, Senwes controls the Trust and therefore the Trust will be treated as a structured entity and will be consolidated on Group level.
 The shares acquired by the Trust will be treated as treasury shares on Group level, until the shares vest.
-The financial year-end is the same as Senwes' financial year end.
-The following is the summarised financial information:
+The financial year-end is the same as Senwes' financial yearend.

-During the year the Trust bought 1 685 094 shares from Senwes Capital for R17,5 million.
-The Trust received dividends of R0,6 million during the year from Senwes and paid dividends of R0,6 million to participants of the scheme.
+During the year the Trust bought 1 685 094 shares from Senwes Capital to the value of R17,5 million.
+The Trust received dividends during the year of R0,6 million from Senwes and paid dividends of R0,6 million to participants of the scheme.

-INVESTMENT IN SENWES: VALUE OF MARKET NUMBER OF

-SHARES VALUE SHARES

-R'm R/share
+Investment in Senwes Value of shares R'm Market value R/share Number of shares

-Cost price 18 R10,4 1 685 094
+Cost price 18 R10,40 1 685 094

-Fair value adjustment 2 R11,5 1 685 094
+Fair value adjustment 2 R11,50 1 685 094

 Investment at fair value 20